MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

     FROM SalesLT.Product;
     ```

     The **ISNULL** function replaces *NULL* values with a specified literal value.
 Sometimes, you may want to achieve the opposite result by replacing an explicit value with *NULL*.
-To do this, you can use the **NULLLIF** function.
+To do this, you can use the **NULLIF** function.

 4. Try the following query, which replaces the **Color** value "Multi" to *NULL*.